 How Long do Rabbits Live?

-On average, you can expect your pet rabbit to live anywhere between eight and 12 years, but that depends on the breed.
+On average, you can expect your the lifespan of a pet rabbit anywhere between eight and 12 years, but that depends on the breed.
 When they’re well cared for, some breeds such as dwarf rabbits, mini lops, and other smaller bunnies can live for longer than 12 years.
 Larger breeds, such as French lops and Flemish giants, have a shorter rabbit lifespan may not make it to double digits.